bsvars/bsvarSIGNs/README.md

 # bsvarSIGNs

-Developing an R package for Bayesian Structural VARs identified by sign and narrative restrictions
+Developing an R package for Bayesian Structural VARs identified by zero, sign, and narrative restrictions

 # Installation